georgexyz19/georgexyz.com/content/posts/what-is-behind-flask-run.md

 The code which loads the built in commands is in the `FlaskGroup.get_command`.

 The `run_command` function look like this.
 It calls the `run_simple` function in werkzeug module and starts the development server.
+The `DispatchingApp` class is also interesting, and it loads the app based on the environment variable settings.
+I will discuss it in a later article.

 ```python
 @click.command("run", short_help="Run a development server.")